kurseasy/telegram-bot-reminder/README.md

 # telegram-bot-reminder

-## Description
-This project is a simple Telegram bot that sends reminders to users.
+## This project is a simple Telegram bot that sends reminders to users.

 ## Technologies
 - Python